Zetland (company)

 Zetland is a Danish media company founded in 2012.
 Headquartered in Copenhagen, it publishes three to four news articles daily, focusing on long-form stories and in-depth articles.
 A subscription-based organization, it had more than 18,000 subscribers as of November 2020.
 The editor-in-chief is Lea Korsgaard, formerly of Berlingske and Politiken, who co-founded Zetland along with Jakob Moll, Silke Bock, and Hakon Mosbech.

+Founded in 2012, Zetland originally created single long-form stories, called e-singles, delivered monthly to subscribers.
+Journalists would also read their works at public events, similar to Pop-Up Magazine in the U.S., which have become central to Zetland's business model.
+The company name derives from a hybrid between a zebra and Shetland pony.